-Arrive in Tbilisi, the capital of Georgia, in the late afternoon and have dinner in the atmospheric old town.
+Arrive in Tbilisi, the capital of Georgia, in the late afternoon and have dinner in the atmospheric old town, and visit Tsminda Sameba Cathedral.

 Sighnaghi - Sighnaghi Royal Town, which is surrounded by defensive walls with 23 towers, was an important trading centre on the Great Silk Road.